masaccio/numbers-parser/docs/index.rst

 License
 =======

-All code in this repository is licensed under the :github:`MIT License <blob/master/LICENSE.rst>`.
+All code in this repository is licensed under the :github:`MIT License <blob/main/LICENSE.rst>`.

+.. only:: MarkdownDocs

+   .. include:: credits.rst